-operation weeks for that service).
+Attendance at a program(s) for a total of 600 hours or more per year is determined by multiplying 'Early childhood education hours attended (per week)' by the 'Number of early childhood education program service operation weeks' to gain a figure above or below 600 hours per year.
+Where a child is attending across multiple service providers, the calculation will be the sum of (hours attended at each service multiplied by the service operation weeks for that service).
 Age is calculated for children using their date of birth, referenced to their age at 1 July of the collection year.
 Numerator:

+of the collection year.

+Numerator:

-The numerator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA1 ) and who have a 'Yes' response against the child level data element 'Early childhood education program attendance indicator' (representing attendance in the year before full-time schooling), and who attend a program(s) for a total of 600 hours or more per year.
+The numerator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA1 7) and who have a 'Yes' response against the child level data element 'Early childhood education program attendance indicator' (representing attendance in the year before full-time schooling), and who attend a program(s) for a total of 600 hours or more per year.

 Denominator :

 The denominator is obtained by summing all children aged 4 or 5 years who reside in areas with a SEIFA IRSD quintile of 1 (based on Statistical Area 1, SA1) and who have a 'Yes' response against the child level data element 'Early childhood education program enrolment indicator' (representing enrolment in the year before full-time schooling), and who are enrolled in a program(s) for a total of 600 hours or more per year.

-Notes and Exceptions Disadvantage is measured using the ABS Index of Relative Socio-economic Disadvantage (IRSD) derived from the 2016 ABS Census of Population and Housing.
+Exceptions Disadvantage is measured using the ABS Index of Relative Socio-economic Disadvantage (IRSD) derived from the 2016 ABS Census of Population and Housing.
 IRSD is a general socio-economic index that summarises a range of information about the economic and social resources of people and households within an area.
 Census variables that comprise this index include low income, no qualifications, low educational attainment, unemployment, overcrowded housing, disability, dwellings without motor vehicles, and Indigenous status.
 See the ABS website for more information (Census of Population and Housing: Socio-Economic Indexes for Areas (SEIFA), Australia, 2016, ABS cat. no. 2033.0.55.001).
 The use of SEIFA IRSD to measure disadvantage for this performance indicator may be reviewed pending national agreement on a definition of vulnerable and disadvantaged children.

-Identifiers Person ID (SLK 581):

-The SLK will provide a unique identifier for the vast majority of children.
+Person ID (SLK 581): The SLK will provide a unique identifier for the vast majority of children.
 For the small percentage that may have the same SLK, legitimate duplicates can be identified by jurisdictions by using a child/student database to check the name, date of birth, sex and address details of each child with an identical SLK.
 Matching SLKs should be identified appropriately.
-See Appendix A: 'Creating unique child records from episode records'.
+See Appendix A: 'Creating unique

+child records from episode records'.
-Identifier data Child/Person URL data elements:

-elements Statistical linkage key 581 (METeOR Id 349895)
+Identifier data elements Child/Person URL data elements: Statistical linkage key 581 (METeOR ld 349895)

-Data collection d Data collection details
+Data collection de etails

-Data source(s) Numerator: NECECC

-Denominator: NECECC
+' Numerator: NECECC Denominator: NECECC

-Frequency of Numerator: Annual
+Numerator: Annual

-data source collection Denominator: Annual
+data a a conse Denominator : Annual

-Subject to availability, SEIFA quintiles may be based on state/territory rankings rather than rankings for Australia.
+7 Subject to availability, SEIFA quintiles may be based on state/territory rankings rather than rankings for Australia.